webllope/website/src/content/blog/is-it-important-to-have-a-website.md

 timeNeeded: "2 minutes"
 seoTitle: "What is the Importance of Having a Website?"
 title: "Is it really necessary to have a website?"
-description: "SEO In today's digital era, online presence has become a critical factor for the success of any business.
-Discover the relevance and benefits of having a website for your business."
+description: "Having a website is necessary because online presence has become essential; there are many advantages that having a website provides."
 snippet: "In today's digital era, online presence has become a critical factor for the success of any business.
 Discover the relevance and benefits of having a website for your business."
 image:
   {